 For most people, starting a new life in a new country as an expat is exciting, with new friends and many new experiences.
-As a bonus, living abroad opens up many new tax-efficient investment opportunities that make it possible to invest your now higher expat income and grow your money tax-free.
+As a bonus, living abroad opens up many new tax-efficient expat investment options that make it possible to invest your now higher expat income and grow your money tax-free.

 For US nationals, however, the experience soon starts to feel gloomy as soon as they leave the US and realize that their financial opportunities diminish as quickly as they step foot abroad.
 It often leaves American citizens feeling like they are the only ones left out of the party.